Excessive Vibration

 Incorrect lubrication of driver

-Mechanical defects (shaft bent, rotating element binds) on shaft
+Mechanical defects (shaft bent, rotating element binds) on

 Pump running too fast